shandran/layer23-volume/README.md

 Use [`synapse_visualizer.ipynb`](https://github.com/shandran/layer23-volume/blob/main/synapse_visualizer.ipynb) to create a 2D and 3D visualization of all pre- and post-synaptic sites on a cell of interest.

+Use [`vtk_nuclei_visualizer_with_vasculature.ipynb`](https://github.com/shandran/layer23-volume/blob/main/vtk_nuclei_visualizer_with_vasculature.ipynb) to create an interactive 3D visualize the cell nuclei in the volume using vtk and OpenGL.
+Includes a visualization option to include all vasculature in the volume.

 ## Interesting features in the Layer 2/3 volume

 ### Axon-carrying dendrite